shisva/Klipper_MK3S-Plus_with_InputShaper/README.md

 3) Flashed firmware
 4) Did sanity check and PID tuning steps (see my notes, need to mention we don't have end stops)
 5) Calibrate mesh bed leveling from Heightmap menu.
 (NOTE TO SELF - Why isn't it ran automatically before a print?
 Is that a slicer thing I need to add, or a config item?
-6) Performed PA using this guide: https://ellis3dp.com/Print-Tuning-Guide/articles/pressure_linear_advance/introduction.html - I need to add specific steps on where to place output of the results
+6) Performed PA using this guide: https://ellis3dp.com/Print-Tuning-Guide/articles/pressure_linear_advance/introduction.html - I need to add specific steps on where to place output of the results.
+NOTE: PRUSA ALREADY HAS PRE-SET RECOMMENDED "K-VALUES" ON A PER-FILAMENT-TYPE BASIS.
+We should use those instead if using PrusaSlicer, but I need to figure out where they're located so we can bring them over and allow users to access them easily.
 7) Skipped any extruder calibration since we already have all of this data captured in dz0ny's config files.
 9) NEXT = Skew Correction, try both methods.